krateng/maloja/README.md

 The software works fairly well and has a few web views, but there is only one scrobbler (a Chrome extension for Plex).

+## Requirements

+* [bottle.py](https://github.com/bottlepy/bottle)
+* [waitress](https://github.com/Pylons/waitress)

 ## How to install

 Installing Maloja is fairly easy on a Linux machine.
 Don't ask me how to do it on Windows, I have no clue.
 Don't ask me to add any lines to make it work on Windows either, the code is already shitty enough.

-1) Install the requirements:

-* [bottle.py](https://github.com/bottlepy/bottle)
-* [waitress](https://github.com/Pylons/waitress)

-2) Put the Maloja folder anywhere and make sure the file "maloja" is executable.
+1) Put the Maloja folder anywhere and make sure the file "maloja" is executable.
 Start the server with

 		./maloja start

+If you're missing packages, the console output will tell you so.
+Install them.

-3) (Recommended) Put your server behind a reverse proxy for SSL encryption.
+2) (Recommended) Put your server behind a reverse proxy for SSL encryption.
 Configure that proxy to rewrite /db/ requests to the database port.
 In nginx this would look as follows:

 		location / {
 			proxy_pass http://yoururl:42010;